Karena-Li/MLFinalProject/README.md

 ### File introduction
 #### ObesityDataSet_raw_and_data_sinthetic.csv
-It is the original data downloaded from [UCI](UCI Machine Learning Repository: Estimation of obesity levels based on eating habits and physical condition Data Set).
+It is the original data downloaded from [UCI Machine Learning Repository: Estimation of obesity levels based on eating habits and physical condition Data Set](http://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+).

 #### Project.Rmd